Queretaro City is one of the best cities in Mexico that you can visit. Here are 18 of the Best Things to Do and See in Queretaro City. Enjoy!

 Calling him an Aztec would be the same as confusing a Scottish with an Irishman!!!

-Best Things to Do and See in Queretaro City #03: Walk to the Zona Diamante to Enjoy a Panoramic Sunset
+Walk to Queretaro Zona Diamante to Enjoy a Panoramic Sunset

 The closest it has to a Mirador is the Zona Diamante area which is located at a high elevation.
 From here you can enjoy an entire view of the historical center as well as some unforgettable sunsets.